zdy023/CharPuz/README.md

 ...
 ```

 In each line, there is a word without space or other white space character in it.
 By default, the programme support encoding: UTF-8, GBK and UTF-16.
-But you can modify the `encoding` property in config file `~/.charpuz_config` to make the programme support more kinds of encodings.
+But you can modify the `encoding` property in config file to make the programme support more kinds of encodings.
+The default config file is `~/.charpuz_config`, and you can specify the config file by commang argument.

 The binary dictionary is in form of serialization of dictionary `<Character,<String,int>>` and will be generated automatically if you choose a txt dictionary for the programme.